luisdanieldlcg/VoxelExperiment/README.md

-# Explora
+# VoxelExperiment

-Explora is an open source voxel game written in Rust.
-It is currently under heavy development.
+A basic VoxelEngine written in Rust for learning WGPU.

 ![Screenshot](assets/game-screenshot.png)